What happens if I apply after I quit or was fired?

 Being disqualified

-If this happens, they will tell you in a letter that you cannot get regular EI benefits.
+If this happens, Service Canada will tell you in a letter that you cannot get EI regular benefits.
 This is called being “disqualified”.

 The letter will also tell you that you have the right to ask them to reconsider their decision.
 This means asking them to review and change their decision.